 Prepare your resources to the same end.
 If you’re planning to share a marketing deck or host a demo, test-run everything to make sure it works properly.

-The structure of discovery calls and key questions to ask
+The structure of discovery calls and discovery call questions

 You don’t need to reinvent the wheel.
 The formula of an ideal discovery call has been around for a while now.
 Every successful discovery call is based on the SPIN selling model.
 According to this selling model, every discovery conversation can be broken down into four stages.
 Successful completion allows salespeople to guarantee a second call and bring a more realistic chance of eventual conversion.